nilanshutwinkle/random-notes/Amazon Web Services - Web Hosting & Cloud Computing/README.md

   - Specify IP-based rules for IG & VPG to control access
 * Can lock outbound traffic from (say) web servers to single IP addr for updating packages
   - Furthermore, can disable & only re-enable programmatically once a week for updates

+## 1301: Intro to SNS

+* Send notices to internal assets
+  - from/to application/users
+* Useful for monitoring alerts, logging
+* To setup:
+  - Create topic (think mailbox)
+  - Add subscribers
+  - Subscribers must confirm
+  - Send msgs to topic
+* Console & API support
+* HTTP/S, email, email-json, SMS, SQS
+  - All but SQS incur costs

+## 1302: SNS use cases & best practices

+* Good RDS integration (send critical db events to dba)
+* Used by CloudWatch for policies & alerts
+* Tip: use 2nd SQS so workers can pull
+  - Allows offline apps to later catch up